j-de/cloudj/source/_posts/First-Post.md

 * A fully featured Progressive Web App working offline.
 * Using SSL Encryption
 * Using a CDN for best delivery performances
+* Using disqus for comments
+* Using AWS Lambda for dynamic functions

 [Welcome on Delsoir.com](https://www.delsoir.com)